KelvinWu602/ObsidianVault/Networking/Internet Protocol.md

 	Note left of Host: Update ARP Table
 ```

 | Step    | Msg Type  | S-IP      | D-IP      | S-MAC      | D-MAC             |
 | ------- | --------- | --------- | --------- | ---------- | ----------------- |
 | Request | Broadcast | Host-IP   | Server-IP | Host-MAC   | ff:ff:ff:ff:ff:ff |
 | Reply   | Unicast   | Server-IP | Host-IP   | Server-MAC | Host-MAC          |

+Notice that the ARP request is a layer 2 broadcast message, which will be discarded by router.

 >[!Note] Everyone who received ARP request will update ARP Table?
 >No!
 Only the targeted server will update the ARP Table!

-Notice that the ARP request is a layer 2 broadcast message, which will be discarded by router.
+Layer 2 will de-encapsulate the frame and pass it up to the ARP module, which will look at the IP address and discard if unmatched.

-### ARP across LAN
+### Sending across subnet

 Network topology:
 ```mermaid